Georgia HOA Document Requirements: What You Need for Closing

 Georgia's Approach: Less Regulation, More Flexibility

-If the community was created before July 1, 1994, and it's not a condo, the statutory requirements are even thinner.
-These older communities may still be governed by their recorded covenants, but the state disclosure requirements don't fully apply.
+If the community was created before July 1, 1994, and it's not a condo, you're working with even less statutory guidance.
+Those older communities are still governed by their recorded covenants, but the state disclosure requirements don't really apply to them.
+More on that later.

 What the Law Requires

-Under the Georgia Property Owners' Association Act, a buyer has the right to receive certain information about the association before closing.
-Specifically:
+Under the Georgia Property Owners' Association Act, buyers can request certain information about the association before closing.
+The association has to hand over:

 - •The current operating budget